Ferdilii/motorized_macro_rail_int_fix/README.md

 The goal is to interface the stepper motor with the macro rail of your choosing.
-I ended up going with the [NM-200s](https://www.amazon.com/dp/B0BXKFGLF3) focusing rail which I have mixed opinions on, it's not as sturdy as I was hoping for but the photos come out fine anyay.
-I might try a cheaper one or potentially DIY one with some steel rods and linear bearings, although this does increase the overall complexity of the project.
+I ended up going with the [NM-200s](https://www.amazon.com/dp/B0BXKFGLF3) focusing rail which I have mixed opinions on, it's not as sturdy as I was hoping for but the photos come out fine anyway.
+I *might* try a cheaper one or potentially DIY one with some steel rods and linear bearings, if I find the time/motivation.

 For the route I took, only two printed parts are needed.
 One interfaces the rail to the motor using a clamping interface: